Organizational development in education

 There are many processes in any organization, and education is no exception.
 From the registration of students in higher education to the creation of report cards in secondary schools, there are complex processes which may result in errors, wasted time or effort, or dissatisfied students.
 Work-flow mapping provides a way to cut the waste, improve the quality, and/or lower costs, while increasing student and staff satisfaction.
 We have more details on this work-flow / process mapping page.

-Strategic indicators may be set up for each area of a college, so that the Board and officers have one set, Student Services another, etc. A student "fact-sheet" that describes the characteristics of the student body is often helpful to the faculty and staff, including those at the lowest levels.
+Strategic indicators may be set up for each area, so that the Board and officers have one set, Student Services another, etc. A student “fact-sheet” is often helpful to the faculty and staff, including those at the lowest levels.

 One of the most effective ways to use strategic indicators is as part of a balanced scorecard.
 There are many more details on strategic indicators on that page.